insinfo/galileo/packages/gitbook/guides/middleware.md

   },
 ]));

-// The `middleware: ` parameter is used internally by `package:angel_route`.
+// The `middleware: ` parameter is used internally by `package:galileo_route`.
 // Avoid using it when you can. app.get('/', 'world!', middleware: [someListOfMiddleware]);
 ```

 Though this might at first seem redundant, there are actually reasons for all three existing.

-By convention, though, follow these *readability* rules when building Angel servers:
+By convention, though, follow these *readability* rules when building Galileo servers:
 * Routes with no middleware should not use `chain`, `app.chain`, or `middleware.
 Self-explanatory.
 * Routes with one middleware and one handler should use `app.chain([...])` when:
   * The construction of all the middleware does not take more than one line.